History of animal testing: In medicine

 Presently, animal experimentation continues to be used in research that aims to solve medical problems including Alzheimer's disease, multiple sclerosis spinal cord injury, and many more conditions in which there is no useful in vitro model system available.

+Currently, several options are available for animal-friendly testing, i.e methods that avoid physical and psychological suffering in the tested animals.

 Veterinary advances

 Animal testing for veterinary studies accounts for around five percent of research using other animals.
 Treatments to each of the following animal diseases have been derived from animal studies: rabies, anthrax, glanders, Feline immunodeficiency virus (FIV), tuberculosis, Texas cattle fever, Classical swine fever (hog cholera), Heartworm and other parasitic infections.

 Testing other animals for rabies do require the animal to be dead, and it takes two hours to conduct the test.

 Basic and applied research in veterinary medicine continues in varied topics, such as searching for improved treatments and vaccines for feline leukemia virus and improving veterinary oncology.

 Early debate

 In 1655, physiologist Edmund O'Meara was recorded as saying that "the miserable torture of vivisection places the body in an unnatural state."
 O'Meara thus expressed one of the chief scientific objections to vivisection: that the pain that the individual endured would interfere with the accuracy of the results.

 In 1822, the first animal protection law was enacted in the British parliament, followed by the Cruelty to Animals Act (1876), the first law specifically aimed at regulating animal testing.
 The legislation was promoted by Charles Darwin, who wrote to Ray Lankester in March 1871: